stanford-oval/genie-cloud/doc/getting-started.md

 Almond is the open virtual assistant that you can access through your phone and the [web](/about/get-almond).
 It helps you configure your devices, accounts, and public services, retrieve data from them, and execute actions on them.
-It also lets you to share your data with your friends and families easily.
+It also lets you share your data with your friends and families easily.
 Oh, by the way, it's open source and it protects your privacy!

 ## What is Thingpedia?